guardzcom/slack-channel-cleanup/README.md

 > 🤖 Built with [Cursor](https://cursor.sh/), the AI-first code editor, and its Claude-powered assistant.

+## ⚠️ Warning

+This tool performs bulk operations that can permanently affect your Slack workspace.
+While it includes safety features, you are responsible for any changes made to your channels.
+Please use thoughtfully!

 ## Why?

 Managing Slack channels at scale can be tedious and error-prone.
 This tool helps you: